GrzMal/Construction-of-free-curves-by-adding-osculating-conics-to-a-given-cubic-curve/README.md

 1b.

-a) download "classify.txt" file
+a) download files: "classify.txt", "cmp.txt"

-b) Add after line 49 in file "cmp.txt" the line ' <"classify.txt"; '
+b) In the file "cmp.txt" add after line 49 the following line ' <"classify.txt"; ' and save the file

 2. Run in SINGULAR "cmp.txt" file.